Web-Data-Mining-and-Search/chatBot/ReadME.md

 * [Install NPM ](https://docs.npmjs.com/cli/v6/commands/npm-install)

 In your terminal, open the folder iFetch-Chrome-Extension, and execute the command 'npm run build'. \
-After open your Chrome navigator and add the extension by selecting the foldel iFetch-Chrome-Extension/build.
+After open your Chrome navigator and add the extension by selecting the folder iFetch-Chrome-Extension/build.
 You have now our latest version of the chatbot

 ### How to run the code